acalim98/Capstone2/README.md

 # Capstone2
 The website is easy to navigate and has a clean and professional design.
 The homepage features a large hero image of a hiker standing atop a mountain, with a call to action to learn more about the two parks.

-The top navigation bar has links to the About, Parks, and Contact pages.
-The About page provides information about the two parks, including their history, location, and amenities.
+The top navigation bar has links to the Home, National Parks, and mountain pages.
+The National Parks page provides information about the location and parks, including their history, and amenities.
 The Parks page has a gallery of images showcasing the beauty of the parks, with captions and descriptions of each image.
-The Contact page has a form for visitors to inquire about the parks or to provide feedback.
+The Contact page has a form for visitors to inquire about the parks or to provide feedback in the home page.

-The website also has a footer with social media links and a newsletter sign-up form.
+The website also has a discription with social media buttons and a contact number.
 Overall, the website is designed to be user-friendly and engaging for hikers and nature lovers.